ibm-messaging/mq-dev-patterns/transactions/JMS/SE/README.md

 ## Get a queue manager
-Follow [this tutorial](https://ibm.biz/mq-create-queue-manager) in IBM Developer MQ hub for full instructions.
+Follow [this tutorial](https://ibm.biz/mq-create-queue-manager) in the IBM Developer MQ hub for full instructions.

 If you've already used Docker, just run these commands to get set up: